Mission-Zero-Technologies/Vaisala-GMP343-logger/README.md

 # Overview
-Command line interface for serial comminucation and data logging for the Vaisala GMP343 non-dispersive infrared CO<sub>2</sub> sensor, for Microsoft Windows.
+Command line interface for serial comminucation and data logging for the Vaisala GMP343 non-dispersive infrared CO<sub>2</sub> sensor, for Microsoft Windows and Linux.
 This repository uses code from the RS-232 library located [here](https://gitlab.com/Teuniz/RS-232). `source/rs232.c` and `includes/rs232.h` are taken from this library and have not been modified in any way.

 # Compilation
 A Makefile is included in this repository for compilation.
-Has been tested on Windows 10 with the MinGW implementation of g++.
+Has been tested on Windows 10 with the MinGW compiler, as well as on Ubuntu 24.04 LTS using the GNU g++ compiler.
 There are no dependencies that aren't included in this repository.
 Simply `cd` into the cloned repository and type
 ```
 make
 ```